jacurtis813/news-grid/README.md

 3. Complete creating styles for the buttons on all pages
 ________________________________________________________________________________________________

 1. Continue the project build.
-Pick up where we left off.
+Pick up where we left off
 2. Begin creating the articles section on the landing page- using section and article tags.
-This will help set the grid layout for the images.
+This will help set the grid layout for the images
 3. Download the images for needed to complete the project build.
-Create the file for the downloaded images.
+Create the file for the downloaded images
+4. Save all updated changes to the project.
+Correct the photos needed for the project build
+5. Continue with the grid style build for the artices section on the landing page- starting with the images
+6. Set the first image within the articles section, apply the alt tag and test the code for clarity
+7. Create the comments in the html of the landing page, correct the formatting for clean code